Akamitori/ray_tracing_in_one_weekend/README.md

 ## Performance notes

 Since this is a brute force raytracer it is bound to be slow.
 The commited code issues the high res settings needed to produce the image.
-This generation will take about 5-10 minutes on release build depending on the number of CPU cores.
+This generation will take about 5 minutes to 1 hour on release build depending on the number of CPU cores.
 This can be sped up by sacrificing some quality in our generation.
 Replace this in `main.cpp`